PREFERRED MEDIATION LOCATIONS:

-Dr. Aikins believes that all parties should submit a maximum 5 page Mediation Brief (excluding exhibits) .
+Dr. Aikins request that all parties submit a maximum 5 page Mediation Brief (excluding exhibits and the complaint if the case has been filed) .
 Dr. Aikins strongly favors the exchange of mediation Briefs.
 The following brief format is suggested:

 The Brief should contain a short history/story of the case, usually no more than one single-spaced page.
 The next two pages should contain brief statements of the causes of action and the governing law, both statute and case law.
 The last two pages may be argument.
 In addition.
 Dr. Aikins will usually submit questions to each party, usually within three days of receipt of payment of the mediation fees, and he requests that responses to specific questions be limited to two pages.
-Whether or not a brief is submitted, Dr. Aikins will not mediate a litigated case unless he is supplied with the Complaint.
-(Litigated case means there has been a complaint filed.
+Whether or not a brief is submitted, a copy of filed complaints should be submitted by the filing party.

 Dr. Aikins experience indicates that there is little in so-called Confidential Briefs that will not be learned during a meaningful mediation.
 However, if a party believes that he/she has some really “red flag” issues and does not want the other party to know about them, please submit a confidential brief (two pages maximum).